Little London, Tadley, Hampshire: History

 Until the mid 19th century the village was a local centre for brick-making, the local clays being recognised as particularly good since the Roman period.
 Examples of clay roof tiles produced in this area for the nearby Roman town of Calleva Atrebatum (near modern Silchester) can be seen at Reading Museum.

 A major part of the village was confiscated from the Englefield family and given to the Benyon family during the late Tudor period.
 Other parts were gifted in payment to The Queen's College, Oxford.
 It is assumed that this was in return for education, although it may not have been.
 This legacy can be seen by the names of farms, pubs and houses in the area.

-The village has grown organically from a few houses, being effectively one street with no social centre.
-Current local planning policy has successfully prevented any inappropriate development of additional housing in the area.
-Current population is of only a few hundred.
+The village has grown organically from a few houses, being effectively one street with no social centre to small village of about 120 properties.
+The village was originally a small hamlet comprising a few farms, two public houses and farm worker's dwellings.
+In the 19th Century, two brickyards were on either side of the road near The Plough, continuing a tradition dating from Roman times.
 It is a desirable location, resulting in upper quartile house prices typical of rural Hampshire.
 The village has one Pub, The Plough, which maintains a very traditional 'English Pub' environment.

 'Little London' is a common village name in England, assumed by some to have its origins in the quantity of seasonal Londoners who would camp for the harvest season.
 However, in common with many 'Little Londons' approximately 50 mi or so from London, it has also been claimed that the name was given by settlers escaping the Great Plague of London of 1665.
 Alternatively, it could have been corrupted from 'Little Loddon', the name of a stream that marks the Southern extent of the village.